byrnedo/stan-http-forwarder/README.md

 ### Rate Limiting

-Requests to endpoints are rate limited to avoid DDOS.
+Requests to endpoints are rate limited to avoid accidental spamming.

 ### Custom Headers